 I was waiting for a cab and there was no one else around on this dusty, black expanse.
 No cabbie.
 The potential fall and the absence of the moon were my only company.
 My phone had died after calling the cab.
 It was late and I lamented to be waiting in such a vulnerable place.
-I was on some road on some old volcano and everyone I just shared a beautiful cacao ceremony were all about 500 feet away below at the venue.
-Also the parking lot was there.
-It was useless to me as I clearly didn't drive.
+I was on some road on some old volcano and everyone I just shared a beautiful cacao ceremony were all about 500 feet away below at the venue!
+Also, the parking lot was there.
+It was useless to me as I didn't drive.
 Unrevealed was that I didn't know anyone there either so I couldnt ask for a ride.
-After the event, and shockingly pitch black waiting in the woods, the cab home eventually came...I was taken back to my yoga school, Durga's Tiger School, where I would eventually earn 300 hours of kaula tantra yoga teacher training.
+After the event, and a shockingly pitch black wait in the woods, the cab home eventually came...I was taken back to my yoga school, Durga's Tiger School, where I would eventually earn 300 hours of kaula tantra yoga teacher training.

 While I was in Ecuador it was discovered that the oldest cacao in the world actually comes from Ecuador.
 Previously it was thought that the Mayan's were the first to cultivate cacao.
 I was shocked and stunned that this revelation was discovered just miles from where I stayed in Ilalo, Ecuador at the time I was there!
-We now, in Hawai'i, make ceremonial cacao for an actual Mayan Priestess!!!
-She can be found on Instagram @4manosy5volcanes_cacao where she teaches and instructs students from around the world on Traditional and Ancient Mayan Cacao Rituals.
-The author and his team are so honored and humbled to work for such a noble, authentic and gifted Goddess.
+We now, in Hawai'i, make ceremonial cacao for an actual Mayan haman.
+They can be found on Instagram @4manosy5volcanes_cacao where they teach and instruct students from around the world on Traditional and Ancient Mayan Cacao Rituals.
+The author and his team are so honored and humbled to work for such a noble, authentic and gifted shaman.
 If you want a discount on her 'bean to disc' cacao, made by us, use code: Hawai'i.
-If you want to do some self-care with some of our Brewable Bars of 100% Pure Hawaiian Cacao just go shop here!
+If you want to do some self-care with some of our brewable bars of 100% Pure Hawaiian Cacao just go shop here!
 After traveling the world entering authentic cacao ceremonies and holding my own cacao ceremonies, I still continue my daily ritual.
 There are many companies making ceremonial cacao these days and more are to come.
 But to be some of the first people ever in human history to consume Hawai'i ceremonial cacao, I am proud.
 To bring a renaissance to the Hawaii chocolate industry requires omitting sugar and adding prayers.
 I am honored and humbled to be a part of this movement.
 I am grateful and continue to pray that everyone enjoys ceremonial cacao all over the world.
 I'll be back to post more stories and adventures in cacao and cacao making (and chocolate making) here at least monthly!
 Sign up to get the updates and discounts!
-Until then, read our other posts all by the same author -- Ethan, the owner of Island Sharks.
+Until then, read these with a cup of ceremonial cacao -- Ethan, the owner of Island Sharks.